 North Perth.)

-There are other innovative, low cost options - such as the Low Traffic Neighbourhood approach or filtering on residential streets - that the city could implement that would reduce speeding, cut out rat running and make the streets much ricer for walking, for bike riding and for living.
+There are other innovative, low cost options - such as the Low Traffic Neighbourhood approach or filtering on residential streets - that the city could

-In my experience roundabouts are generally more dangerous than junctions for cyclists as motorists are less likely to slow appropriately
+In my experience roundabouts are generally more dangerous than junctions for cyclists as motorists are less likely to slow appropriately.

 They are all MOST WELCOME.
-I have had problems at the intersection of Raglan and Norfolk (speed, sightlines and camberidivots within the intersects and at Norfolk/Grosvenor where stop signs are ignored, especially.
-The speed limit of 40km in is sensible and very much needed where speed (especially Raglan, blum William and Norfolk) is an issue.
+I have had problems at the intersection of Raglan and Norfolk (speed, sightlines and camber/divots within the intersection) and at Norfolk/Grosvenor where stop signs are ignored, especially.
+The speed limit of 40kmh is sensible and very much needed where speed (especially Raglan, btwn William and Norfolk) is an issue.
 Evasion of roads with speed humps, or heavy parking, results in more traffic/speed in the others.
-The presence of home-businesses adds to spikes in daytimp parking which in consequence add to the frustration of through-drivers and damage to wingpresence of home-businesses adds to mirrors on parked cars.
-The speed reduction is very welcome.
+The presence of home-businesses adds to spikes in daytime parking which in consequence add to the frustration of through drivers and damage to wing-, mirrors on parked cars.

+The speed reduction is very welcome